How To Change Your Address with USPS When Moving

 When Should You Change Your Address with USPS?

-It’s important to begin the process of changing your mailing address as soon as possible in order to avoid missing important mail.
+It’s important to begin the process of changing your mailing address with the post office as soon as possible in order to avoid missing important mail.
 It is recommended that you start the process at least two weeks before your move, so make sure you add it to your moving checklist.
 This will ensure that they’ll have ample time to process the change request and deliver your mail to the correct address.

 How Long Does it Take For a Change of Address to Take Effect?